Effects of turbulence in the Circumnuclear Disk: Numerical Methods

 \subsubsection{Model $1$ - Small turbulence scales (STS)}

 We first investigate a small-turbulence-scale model by setting $L_{cube}$ = $0.1$ pc.
-Thus, energy is injected on scales $\lambda = 0.05$ pc to $10^{-4}$~pc (for $k=2$ and $k=128$, respectively).
-We fill the volume of our simulation domain ($10\times10\times10$ pc) with $N=100$ of these boxes per side.
-This model can represent, for example, turbulence driven by stellar winds, occasional novae, and outflows from Wolf-Rayet stars throughout the CND.
+Thus, energy is injected on scales $\lambda = 0.05$~pc to $10^{-4}$~pc (for $k=2$ and $k=128$, respectively).
+We fill the volume of our simulation domain ($10\times10\times10$~pc) with $N=100$ of these boxes per side.
+This model can represent, for example, turbulence driven by stellar winds, occasional novae, MHD instabilities, outflows from Wolf-Rayet stars throughout the CND, and any other source of turbulence operating on small scales.
 We expect such perturbations to affect the surrounding gas of the CND on few-hundred-year timescales.

-Therefore, we run two injection timescales, $\Delta t$ = $100$ yrs and $\Delta t$ = $500$ yrs.
-The injection energy was set to \eturb = $10^{47}$ ergs.
-In comparison, the wind of a standard AGB star emits about $10^{41}$ ergs of energy every $100$ yrs, assuming a mass loss rate of $10^{-6}$ \msun/yr and a wind speed of $15$ km/s.
-The energy injection in this STS model would then be equivalent to the wind of $\sim10^6$ AGB stars distributed throughout the disk, assuming all of that energy is transferred to the gas\footnote{The energy injection in the STS model represents an upper limit.
-However, as we discuss in Section \ref{sec:results}, even this large energy injection does not affect the CND significantly.
-Thus, any lower (and more realistic) energy injection would have even less discernible effects on the CND. }.
+Therefore, we examine two injection timescales, $\Delta t$ = $100$~yrs and $\Delta t$ = $500$~yrs, and an injection energy of $10^{47}$~ergs.
+The physical processes mentioned above are not expected to exceed these energy rates.
+Moreover, as we report in Section \ref{sec:results}, the injected turbulence has little to no significant effect on the model's morphological evolution, except to progressively thicken the disk as the energy increases.

-Furthermore, in \cite{Salas2019} the turbulent velocity kicks have a density dependence factor $F(\rho) = \sqrt{G \rho}$, which helps counteract the effects of self-gravity.
+Furthermore, in \cite{Salas2021AJ....161..243S} the turbulent velocity kicks have a density dependence factor $F(\rho) = \sqrt{G \rho}$, which helps counteract the effects of run away self-gravity by preventing the unphysical formation of extremely high density clumps, which can happen in an SPH formulation on scales similar to the smoothing length (c.f, Section $3.2$).
 This density factor is not needed in this STS model since a temperature of $200$~K creates a sufficient thermal pressure gradient in the gas disk to counteract its self-gravity.
 Thus, in this model we eliminate this density dependence by setting $F(\rho) = 1$.